Security & Services

 Main Phone Line: (985) 632-6401

 Emergency Room Contact Number: (985) 632-8257

 Lady of the Sea General Hospital is an acute-care inpatient hospital which provides a variety of services to the South Lafourche community.
 Lady of the Sea Hospital is located approximately 35 miles from Port Fourchon.
-This hospital is well-equipped for emergency treatment of marine and oil-related accidents and other necessary medical treatment.
+This hospital is well-equipped for emergency treatment of marine-related accidents and other necessary medical treatment.
 A helicopter landing pad is adjacent to the hospital for emergency services.

 - US Immigration Services

 Port Fourchon provides a reference directory of the immigration and services available through the US State Department and the US Immigration Services.
 Initially, the State Department is the entity of the US government that is chiefly responsible for determining eligibility and issuing visas for entry to the US.
 Visas are not issued through the Department of Homeland Security.Click here to obtain State Department information on visas

 The US Citizenship and Immigration Services, under the Department of Homeland Security, provides a visa and immigration portal – a web information center to help navigate immigration and visa issues and security clearances.
 Click below to access the portal.US Citizenship and Immigration Services Website